nacitar/archlinux-bootstrap-docker/README.md

 is best to avoid letting sensitive data into them.
 Simply change the password manually once using the system within WSL or wherever you intend.

-All targets user and beyond have reflector installed for easily optimizing the pacman mirrorlist.
+Unless building with the 'base' target, reflector will be installed for easily optimizing the pacman mirrorlist.
 There's tons of ways to use this very versatile tool, but a simple and effective way to do so is to get the fastest mirrors within your country that have been recently updated.
-One such command is:
+One such command
+is:
 ```
 reflector --country US --protocol https \
     --age 24 --fastest 10 --sort rate | sudo tee /etc/pacman.d/mirrorlist